jackyzha0/jackyzha0.github.io/content/thoughts/internet computing.md

 	1. Hardware
 	2. Unit: Frame
 	3. Responsibilities: Routes frames to adjacent machines (“direct” connection).
 Defines the format of data on the network
+	4. Details
+		- Breaks up chunks into frames, contains some metadata
+		- Hub model (share the same medium) means that we don't need to run wires between every computer (implicit broadcasting).
+Downside is we have to now specify who the message is for (usually using 48 bit media access control (MAC) addresses)
 6. Physical
 	1. Hardware
 	2. Unit: Bits